christianrojas/github_commits_challenge/README.markdown

 ![alt text](http://christianrojas.s3.amazonaws.com/Git%20graph.png "wireframe")

 ## Implementation

 I decided to use [Ruby on Rails 4](http://rubyonrails.org/ "Ruby on Rails 4") and [AngularJS](http://angularjs.org/ "AngularJS") because i don't have any projects with this rails version and this awesome JS framework and this is my way to learn something new, by the way i love it.

-## Screencast
+## Demo
 This is a short demo video of the current version features.

 [![ScreenShot](http://christianrojas.s3.amazonaws.com/video_demo.png)](http://christianrojasgar.wistia.com/medias/thth0bn3ju)

 ### Setup